 Too many to list.
 You will always make good and bad investments, that’s just the luck of the draw.
 For me, I would say Reddcoin was a bad investment, not only because of the coin itself, but also since the Reddcoin I had was lost when an exchange was hacked and closed down.
 Luckily it was only around $25.
 Only invest what you’re willing to lose!

-Have you ever bought or paid for anything with crypto?
+Have you ever paid for anything with crypto?

 No, although a friend once repaid me for a coffee with crypto.

 What are your most reliable sources for trading advice?

 A simple Google search can save hours of headache and months of heartache, always Do Your Own Research.
 I also use Reddit and Twitter to keep up with what’s happening in the space.

 What is your favourite thing to spend money on?

 iPhone. iPhone is easy to use, has great apps and is overall a good experience.

 What finance apps do you currently use?

 Delta (iOS) for portfolio tracking and Coinmarketcap for price comparison

 Do you have any advice for people who want to start in cryptocurrency?